microsoft/DirectML/Samples/DirectML_ESRGAN/README.md

 ...
 ```

 <sup>1</sup> Currently, this sample is only supported on the Qualcomm Hexagon NPU available in Copilot+ PCs.
 Support for additional NPUs will come soon.
+To run this sample with the QC NPU you must install the pre-alpha driver 30.0.31.250 or newer.